sul-dlss/mods_display/README.md

     render_mods_display(@model).abstract
     => [#<ModsDisplay::Values @label="Abstract:", @values=["Hey.
 I'm an abstract."]>]

 Given that this semantics that we're concerned with here are more about titles and data construction rather than XML it may be required that you find something by the label.
 A common example of this is the imprint class.
-The imprint class can retun other publication data that is not the imprint statement.
+The imprint class can return other publication data that is not the imprint statement.
 You'll want to select (using your favorite enumerable method) the element in the array that is an imprint.

     imprint = render_mods_display(@model).imprint.find do |data|
       data.label == "Imprint:"